tdulcet/Server-Status/README.md

 * Improve the popup design
 * Add more information to the popup
 * Remove remaining uses of [`.innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) from the popup
+* Use the [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) to process the IP geolocation databases to reduce memory usage
 * Use the [TextMetrics](https://developer.mozilla.org/en-US/docs/Web/API/TextMetrics) interface to dynamically determine the font size for each emoji when generating the icons (see [bug 1692791](https://bugzilla.mozilla.org/show_bug.cgi?id=1692791#c8))
 * Show the IP address and location for cached requests (see [bug 1395020](https://bugzilla.mozilla.org/show_bug.cgi?id=1395020))
 * Get the suffixes directly from the browser instead of downloading the PSL (see [bug 1315558](https://bugzilla.mozilla.org/show_bug.cgi?id=1315558))